mablhq/github-run-tests-action/README.md

 - `MABL_API_KEY` {string} - Your mabl API key
-  [available here](https://app.mabl.com/workspaces/-/settings/apis) This should be installed as a secret in your github repository.
+  [available here](https://app.mabl.com/workspaces/-/settings/apis) This should be installed as a secret in your GitHub repository.
-- `GITHUB_TOKEN` {string} (optional) - The Github token for your repository.
+- `GITHUB_TOKEN` {string} (optional) - The GitHub token for your repository.
 If provided, the mabl action will associate a pull request with the deployment if the commit being built is associated with any pull requests.
 This token is automatically available as a secret in your repo but must be passed in